yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/js-dom-manipulation-intro/index.md

 ### Load jQuery into a CodePen

 jQuery doesn't just magically "work" in a JavaScript file; we have to import the library.
-To do this, click the gear icon to open the settings next to "JS".
-Under "Add External Scripts/Pens", start typing in "jQuery", then select the first option.
-Click "Save & Close"
+To do this, click the gear icon to open the settings next to "JS."
+Under "Add External Scripts/Pens," start typing in "jQuery," then select the first option.
+Click "Save & Close."

 <img src="./assets/jquery.gif">